From day-care centers to all Boone County schools, we offer outreach programs in our local community and to the eastern region of the state.

 2. Child-Parent Psychotherapy (CPP): CPP is designed for children from birth to age 5 who have experienced one or more traumatic events and their parents or caregivers who have experienced one or more traumatic events.
 Examples include:

 - A traumatic medical procedure

-CPP is therapy that includes intensive weekly treatment sessions with the parent and child for 32 to 52 weeks (depending on the severity of the trauma).
+CPP is a therapy that includes intensive weekly treatment sessions with the parent or caregiver and child for 32 to 52 weeks (depending on the severity of the trauma).
 Research has demonstrated that outcomes for families who participate in this treatment include:

 - Children return to their normal developmental path

 If you would like more information about any of these programs, please contact the SOAR office at 573-884-6324.

 B. Boone County Early Childhood Coalition (BCECC)

 The BCECC is a coalition of educators and practitioners in Boone County who value and recognize the importance of supporting the social emotional wellness of children, with the emphasis of the work being in early childhood.
 The coalition is a space for collaboration between early childhood agencies and provides specific programming.
 Those programs include Triple P (Positive Parenting Program) and the SWYC Screening Hub.